 Hidden Lake Overlook Trail is a must for Glacier National Park visitors.
 In a dramatic, open setting that can be windy, hikers are surrounded by alpine wildflower gardens, fragile tundra and the sculpted peaks of Montana‘s Northern Rockies.
 No wonder it’s one of the most popular hiking trails in Glacier National Park.

 Prime location is one of the reasons for Hidden Lake Trail’s popularity.
-Travelers on Going-to-the-Sun Road stop at Logan Pass Visitor Center to stretch their legs and take it all in.
+Travelers on Going-to-the-Sun Road stop at Logan Pass Visitor Center to stretch their legs and take in their dramatic surroundings.

-All the spectacular scenery inspires them to get out of the vehicle to experience one of the most visited areas of Glacier.
+The spectacular scenery inspires visitors to get out of the vehicle to experience one of the most visited areas of Glacier.
 IF they can find a parking space.

-The Hidden Lake trailhead is located just out the back door of the visitor center.
+The Hidden Lake trailhead is located just out the back door of the Logan Pass Visitor Center.
 Most visitors walk at least the beginning portion of the trail but you’re missing out by not hiking the 2.8 miles (round trip) to the overlook.